gnauheinna/BertQnA/README.md

 # NLP Powered Q&A

-This project is a NLP Powered Question Answering webapp extracts insights from a passage to answer questions asked using the state of the art BERT modek from TensorFlow.JS.
+This project is a NLP Powered Question Answering webapp that extracts insights from a passage to answer questions using the state of the art BERT model from TensorFlow.JS.

 # Tech Stack